ds4se/admin/invite.md

 Dear XXX,

-I write to invite you to contribute a (short) chapter to the upcoming Morgan-kaufmann book, "Perspectives on Data Science for Software Engineering" editted by myself and XXXTom Zimmermann, XXXLaurie Williams, and XXXTim Menzies.
+I write to invite you to contribute a (short) chapter to the upcoming Morgan-Kaufmann book, "Perspectives on Data Science for Software Engineering" editted by myself and XXXTom Zimmermann, XXXLaurie Williams, and XXXTim Menzies.